Pangram: Perfect pangrams

 Whereas the English language uses all 26 letters of the Latin alphabet in native and naturalized words, many other languages using the same alphabet do not.
 Pangram writers in these languages are forced to choose between only using those letters found in native words or incorporating exotic loanwords into their pangrams.
 Some words, such as the Gaelic-derived whisk(e)y, which has been borrowed by many languages and uses the letters k, w and y, are a frequent fixture of many foreign pangrams.

-There are also languages that also use other Latin characters that do not appear in the traditional 26 letters of the Latin alphabet.
-This differs further from English pangrams, with letters such as ə, ɛ, and ɣ.
+There are also languages that use other Latin characters that do not appear in the traditional 26 letters of the Latin alphabet.
+This differs further from English pangrams, with letters such as ç, ä, and š.